 But as of January 2015, only 5% of retailers in the UK had even begun their omnichannel commerce efforts.
 In the Forrester report, only 1/3 of retailers even had basic multichannel capabilities, such as in-store pickup for online orders, and 10% of retailers offering this capability struggle to fulfil multichannel orders due to inaccurate inventory information.

 Only 6% of retailers surveyed in the Forrester report claimed they had no significant barriers to omnichannel operations.
 Organizational silos and technology challenges were among the most frequently cited barriers.
 This gap between the customers’ expectations and the retailers’ reality represents a tremendous growth opportunity for retailers.

-Omnichannel retailing enables the customers both to start a purchase in the channel of their choice and complete it in a possibly different channel of their choice.
+Omnichannel commerce enables the customers to start a purchase in the channel of their choice and complete it in a possibly different channel of their choice.

 Although 65% of shoppers prefer to shop in person, retailers can still use other channels to enhance the in-store experience, as well as provide an avenue for shoppers when the physical stores are closed.
 Also, the percentage of people who prefer to shop online is likely to increase as more people become more comfortable with the technology.

 As with all evolutions in a field, there are a few companies who are leading the way in omnichannel.

 We’ve compiled a list of 13 companies who are serving as fantastic examples of omnichannel retail work for companies to follow.